-This summer I am celebrating my 5 years of teaching as a Kindermusik educator.
+This summer I am celebrating 5 years of teaching as a Kindermusik educator.
 And what some five years it has been – I started my very first class with just eight newbie Kindermusik families and have just recently broken the 100 families enrolled mark!
 One hundred families enjoying music together every week – just wow!
-I have been awarded ‘Maestro’ educator (recognition for teaching excellence by Kindermusik International) for three years running, teach 11 classes a week (12 from September) and have at least four children who have been with me since the very beginning!
+I have been awarded ‘Maestro’ educator (recognition for teaching excellence by Kindermusik International) for three years running, teach 11 classes a week (12 from September) and have at least four children who have been with me since the very beginning as an educator!

 So, what have I learned as an educator over the past few years?